 About Koru Naturals, Manuka Honey and Emu Oil

-Koru Naturals brings the ancient traditions of New Zealand with modern technology to bring products to the world market place which emphasize the use of natural ingredients compared to many commercially produced products in the United States.
+Koru Naturals brings the ancient traditions of New Zealand with modern technology to bring products to the world marketplace which emphasize the use of natural ingredients compared to many commercially produced products in the United States.
 The company also strives to have a high intrinsic value to the unique products offered.
-The name and symbol, Koru, is the Maori name given to the newborn, unfurling fern frond which is meant to symbolize new life, growth, strength and peace.
+The name and symbol, Koru, is the Maori name given to the newborn, unfurling fern frond which is meant to symbolize new life, growth, strength, and peace.
 Products offered include active manuka honey, lanolin, tea tree, manuka oil, rosehip oil and Rotorua mud products.

 Used by Australian Aboriginals, emu oil is derived from the adipose (fat) tissue of certain species of emus and contains vitamins, minerals, and the essential fatty acids Omega 3 and 6.
 As it is not clarified, the emu oil from Koru Naturals is milky white in appearance with each batch analyzed to confirm that all essential ingredients are present at the natural concentrations.
 Emu oil has several properties which are attractive to its users.
 It is effective as a topical moisturizer as it is highly penetrating to the skin and works well on hair.
 Additionally, it does not clog pores and hypoallergenic.
 A little dab of the emu oil will do you, so if it feels greasy after application you’ve used too much.

-The shampoo and conditioner set I received contains the ingredients manuka oil and manuka honey which help to rid hair of impurities, act as natural antiseptic, and will leave your hair full of vitality and shine.
+The shampoo and conditioner set I received contains the ingredients manuka oil and manuka honey which help to rid hair of impurities, act as a natural antiseptic, and will leave your hair full of vitality and shine.
 Unlike some shampoo and conditioner products, this one instructs that you massage the shampoo mostly on the scalp and allow to sit for 3 minutes.
-Then, you follow up with application of the conditioner with it remaining on your hair for about a minute.
+Then, you follow up with the application of the conditioner with it remaining on your hair for about a minute.